fabian-thomas/cakecmsutils/README.md

 ```

 You may need to adjust the Makefile to match your python version.
-For windows systems one may need to adjust the makefile as well.
+For windows systems one may need to adjust the Makefile as well.
 Please post a PR if someone knows how to set this up correctly.

 ## Example scripts: